 In addition, the whitebark pine are severely infected with an invasive fungus from Europe called white pine blister rust which was introduced into North America in the 1900s.
 Most trees are infected with the fungus (91% of monitoring sites in Grand Teton Park have infected trees).
 The fungus causes blisters on branches and the main stem, containing the spores for dispersing the fungus to new hosts.
 Often the stem or branch with the blisters dies off, reducing cone production, killing young whitebark and overtime killing large mature trees as well.

-In partnership with Grand Teton National Park, NRCC Research Associate Nancy Bockino, leads a team of technicians and volunteers to conserve and study the whitebark pine in the GYE.
+Current status: In partnership with Grand Teton National Park and Grand Teton National Park Foundation, NRCC Research Associate Nancy Bockino, leads a team of technicians and volunteers to conserve and study the whitebark pine in the GYE.
 This project advances knowledge of vulnerable alpine ecosystems by studying change in the condition of whitebark pine and high elevation vegetation by measuring and monitoring the extent of rust infection, the presence of mountain pine beetle and rates of whitebark pine mortality and recruitment.
 The project also directly contributes to the protection and restoration of the whitebark pine by placing pheromone packets on trees to deter beetles, and collecting blister-resistant cones, growing the seeds in nurseries, and re-planting the seedlings across the whitebark pine’s home range.